srseibs/Sweat-With-Annette/README.md

   * Inject the ViewModels into the top level Compose Screens.
   * Inject the Repositories into the ViewModels.
   * Inject the Database and Dao into the Repositories.
+- The following is implemented in the ViewModel to keep the concerns separated from UI:
+  * TextToSpeech
+  * MediaPlayer for sound effects
+  * Timer
+   + Timer will now Pause when deciding to abort a workout